Augustos Zerlendis

 Augustos Zerlendis sometimes spelled Avgoustos Zerlentis (Greek: Αύγουστος Ζερλέντης /el/; 5 November 1886 – 1954) was a Greek tennis player who competed at the 1920 Olympic Games in Antwerp.
 He reached the fourth round of the 1920 Wimbledon Championships singles competition.
-Between 1927 and 1931 he played in seven ties for the Greek Davis Cup team.
+Between 1927 and 1931, he played in seven ties for the Greek Davis Cup team.

 Early life and family

-Augustus Zerlentis' family originated from Chios but he was born in Egypt, where his parents had moved in 1886.
-He was born as a son of George Zerlendi and Leonora Eleni Agelasto.
+Augustus Zerlentis' family originated from Chios, but he was born in Egypt, where his parents had moved in 1886.
+He was born to George Zerlendi and Leonora Eleni Agelasto.
 He started tennis at age 19 in 1905.
 In World War I he served in the British Red Cross and St. John of Jerusalem within the British forces.

 Tennis career

-In 1911 Zerlendis toured Switzerland to attend matches in different cities.
-Around that time it happened that he met with the United States champion R. Norris Williams, whose playing technique had a big impact and influence on his later style.
-In 1913 he won the International Championships of Alexandria against French player H.J.
-Pailhé and, the next year he won the International Championships of Egypt, a title which he retained for many years onwards.
+In 1911, Zerlendis toured Switzerland to attend matches in different cities.
+Around that time, he happened to meet the United States champion R. Norris Williams, whose playing technique had a big impact and influence on his later style.
+In 1913, he won the International Championships of Alexandria against French player H.J.
+Pailhé, and the next year, he won the International Championships of Egypt, a title he retained for many years.
 He joined the Athens Lawn Tennis Club in 1923.
-He went on to claim three singles championships of Greece (1928, 1929, 1931) and in two additional categories (men's doubles in 1928 and 1929 and mixed doubles in 1928).
-In 1932 he was ranked second on the Greek rankings.
+He went on to claim three singles championships of Greece (1928, 1929, 1931) and two additional titles (men's doubles in 1928 and 1929, and mixed doubles in 1928).
+In 1932, he was ranked second on the Greek rankings.

 He represented his country in the Davis Cup (1927, 1928, 1929, 1930, 1931), the Balkan Games in 1930 and 1931 and in the Olympics in 1924 and 1920, the latter in which his first round elimination by Francis Lowe still holds the longest Olympic match record with its 76 game.
 Prior to his Davis Cup enlistment in 1926 he was drafted into a meeting between Greece and Czechoslovakia and won the first two rubbers in singles and second in men's doubles.
-In 1928 in a mixed team match against Hungary in Budapest the Greek troupe was whitewashed by the host nation.
-Zerlendis was defeated in doubles and mixed doubles as well.
-It was the second consecutive loss of Greece from Hungary in the second straight year.
+In 1928, in a mixed team match against Hungary in Budapest, the Greek troupe was whitewashed by the host nation.
+Zerlendis was defeated in both doubles and mixed doubles.
+It was the second consecutive loss of Greece to Hungary in the second straight year.
 More involvement in team events came at the challenge between Vienna and Athens in 1928, at the meetings between the Union Sportive Française d'Alexandrie and Tewfikief Tennis Club of Cairo (1932, 1935, 1936, 1938, 1939), at a meeting between the All Egypt Club and Milano L.C.T. in 1932, at the Games of Y.M.C.A. in 1936, at the Games of New Sports Club of Alexandria in 1936, at the Games of Smouha Club Alexandria, in the last he won the third place in 1938.